1947

 This is the true story of the House of Apache Fires, not the ruins as seen today, not what you

 have heard, but what Jack and Helen Frye truly desired!
-You won't hear this story from the
+You won't find this story from the

-locals in Sedona, because none of them are privy to the real history of this house.
-It is truly a
+locals in Sedona because they are not privy to the hidden history of this house.
+It's truly a

 lost to time.
 On this page you will discover the current House of Apache Fires is a mirage, a